 6 Arm A USA Female Right 43.2 126.

-Note that we use factors variables so that the level order is represented in the row or column order when we tabulate the information of df
+Note that we use factors variables so that the level order is represented in the row or column order when we tabulate the information of df below.

 The aim of this section is to build the following table step by step: